Supply Chain Management (M.Sc.) full-time

 |Study Type||Full time|

-In addition to that a good knowledge of the English language at a TOEFL-Level of 600 (pbT) / 80 (ibT) or IELTS-level of 6.5).
+In addition, a good knowledge of the English language at a TOEFL-level of 600 (pbT) / 80 (ibT) or IELTS-level of 6.5).
 No test required for students from countries with English as the official language in education.

 680 € per month + a one-off enrollment fee of 480 € (for registration).

 Our program in Supply Chain Management is accredited by the Central Evaluation and Accreditation Agency (ZEvA) in Hannover, a foundation under public law.

 As future supply chain managers, students learn to analyze existing business and IT processes, and to plan, control and manage new ones.
 Besides social skills, they also acquire the subject-related know-how required for process-oriented thinking in global value creation chains.